wdawson/okta.github.io/_source/_posts/2018-07-23-build-a-simple-crud-app-with-flask-and-python.md

 In this case, we're specifying a setting that Flask-SQLAlchemy requires, `SQLALCHEMY_DATABASE_URI`, which basically tells it what type of database we're using and how to access it.
 In this case, we're going to be storing the SQLite database in a file called `database.sqlite` in the root of our project folder.

 For this blog app, we'll be using the [SQLite database](https://www.sqlite.org/index.html).
 SQLite is an incredibly popular database that stores all of its data in a single file on the disk.
 This makes it ideal for building portable applications.
-If you are building something that requires high levels of throughput and data processing, SQLite may not be the best fit… But for just about everything else, it's not only simple — it's very convenient, as you don't even need a database server!
+If you are building something that requires high levels of throughput and data processing, SQLite may not be the best fit...
+But for just about everything else, it's not only simple — it's very convenient, as you don't even need a database server!

 Now, if you go back and re-run your Flask application, you'll notice that it should run fine.
 The only problem is that we still haven't accomplished anything yet other than initializing the database.